Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule: Appendix

 \subsection{V. The Self Consistent Iteration}

 ~~

-Algorithm~\ref{algo:4.1} shows the process of the self-consistent solver.
-An initial guess $(c_{i}^{(0)},\epsilon_{i}^{(0)}), i=1,\ldots,n$ is given to start the self-consistent solver.
-The self-consistent solver will stop when the total energy difference in two consecutive iterations is smaller than the tolerance TOL.
+Algorithm~\ref{algo:4.1} summarizes the process followed by the self-consistent solver.
+An initial guess $(c_{i}^{0},\epsilon_{i}^{0}), i=1,\ldots,n$ is given to start the self-consistent iterations.
+The solver stops when the total energy difference in two consecutive iterations is smaller than the tolerance TOL.